Man's Favorite Sport?: Plot

 That night, Abigail comes to Willoughby's lodge to request a sleeping pill and lets herself in.
-When he has to leave to talk to some of his customers, who have arrived for the tournament and want to get some tips from him, Abigail, who had taken the sleeping pill, falls asleep in his bed.
+When he has to leave to talk to some of his customers, who have arrived for the tournament and want some tips, Abigail, who had taken the sleeping pill, falls asleep in his bed.
 When he comes back, he decides to sleep on the floor.
 The next morning, Easy arrives looking for Abigail.
-When she tries to help Willoughby open the zipper of his sleeping bag, his fiancee Tex arrives.
-She is at first amused at the sight but when Abigail comes out of his bedroom she storms off.
+When she tries to help Willoughby open the zipper of his sleeping bag, his fiancée Tex arrives.
+She is at first amused at the sight but when Abigail comes out of his bedroom, she storms off.

 When the three-day tournament starts, Willoughby is still incompetent but, by sheer luck, catches some large fish which make him very competitive.
-During one of the nights, he walks Abigail to her lodge and they kiss.
+On one of the nights, he walks Abigail to her lodge and they kiss.
 Even though the kiss clearly impresses her, she acts as if it was a disappointment, confusing and angering him.

 On the third day, luck causes him to catch another large fish, winning the tournament.
 That evening, a tearful Abigail comes to his lodge.
-She apologizes for getting him in so much trouble and also begs him to refuse the prize and come clean with his boss, the tournament director and his customers.
+She apologizes for getting him in so much trouble and begs him to refuse the prize and come clean with his boss, the tournament director and his customers.
 After she leaves, he admits that he was going to do that anyway but that she made it easier for him.
-He gathers everyone and confesses everything.
-Even though his boss fires him, everyone else is impressed by his honesty.
+He gathers everyone and confesses.
+While his boss fires him, everyone else is impressed by his honesty.

-Willoughby then goes to look for Abigail, who went camping across the lake shore to be alone.
-He finds her but they bicker until a storm forces them to share her tent, where they fall asleep, still angry with each other.
-Meanwhile the competitors convince Cadwalader that he has to rehire Willoughby for business reasons: when it will come out that even a totally incompetent fisherman can win such a tournament with Cadwalader's equipment, people will want to buy that equipment.
+Willoughby then goes to look for Abigail, who went camping across the lake to be alone.
+He finds her and they bicker until a storm forces them to share her tent, where they fall asleep, still angry.
+Meanwhile, the competitors convince Cadwalader that he has to rehire Willoughby for business reasons: when it emerges that even a totally incompetent fisherman can win such a tournament with Cadwalader's equipment, people will want to buy it.